ISISNeutronMuon/MDMC/MDMC/doc/LessonsLearned.md

 A further important consideration is whether to have a different force field object for each non-bonded interaction for each atom, even though in theory the charges of all identical atoms should be the same.
 Having an object per atom would allow the charge on each atom to be varied individually, which might be useful in some situations. *discuss this at June 2018 developer meeting.*

+A similar question arises for dispersive interaction parameters (e.g. LJ sigma), although for this it might be the case that the MD engine does not assign this for every atom, and instead just has a single set of dispersive parameters.
+This is definitely the situation for MMTK.

 ### Python Version
 Currently making code backwards compatible with Python 2.7 (with the exception of using enum module of stdlib and implementation of abstract classes), but this might lead to some restrictions - do we want this to be the case with the release version of MDMC? *discuss this at June 2018 developer meeting.*